Why Meghan Markle's Necklace Reportedly Got Her in Trouble With the Palace - E! Online

 The authors reported Meghan "felt damned if she did and damned if she didn't."

 This isn't the only topic covered in the book.
 Finding Freedom: Harry and Meghan and the Making of a Modern Royal Family also reports on how Harry and Meghan's romance began and what led to their decision to step back as senior members of the royal family.
+According to People, the book features interviews with friends of the couple, as well.

 A spokesperson for Harry and Meghan told E!
 News, "The Duke and Duchess of Sussex were not interviewed and did not contribute to Finding Freedom.
 This book is based on the authors' own experiences as members of the royal press corps and their own independent reporting."